25 Aerodynamics of Finite Wings

 - Calculate the potential improvement in lift-to-drag ratio for a wing when making a design change in the aspect ratio from 5 to 7 while keeping the same wing area.
 Make any reasonable assumptions.

-- It said that a winglet gives an increase in the wing’s effective aspect ratio without an increase in its span.
+- It said that a winglet increases the wing’s effective aspect ratio without an increase in its span.
 Discuss why.

-- The drag polar for a high-speed aircraft shows a general reduction in the slope of the curves when approaching and exceeding Mach 1.
+- The drag polar for a high-speed airplane shows a general reduction in the slope of the curves when approaching and exceeding Mach 1.
 Discuss why this behavior occurs.

 - Why does the aspect ratio of a wing become less important at supersonic speeds?